End-to-end • Internal operations • AI-Assisted Workflows

 1. Average handling time still high

-3. No guarantee every case received the same depth of scrutiny
+3. No guarantee every case received the same analytical rigour

 // The first AI attempt

-A generative AI popup embedded in the case workflow
+V1.
+A generative AI popup embedded in the main case page.

 Surfaced AI-generated summaries per investigation section.
 But analysts still had to collect all the underlying data manually first.
 The AI summarised work that had already been done, it did not reduce it.